shinugk/DotNetRepo/README.md

 STEP 2. `angular-oauth2-oidc` for Angular integration with Google OAuth 2.0 / OpenID Connect.
 -------------------------------------------------------------------------------------------------
-Before this learn what is OAuth2.0 and OIDC
-🚨 Important rule:
+Before this learn what is OAuth2.0 and OIDC and also go through https://www.youtube.com/watch?v=cyO0_Jv88-A 🚨 Important rule:
 - ❌ Never use Google token for authorization
 - ✅ Always use your own JWT for APIs